Itsukushima Shrine: Architecture

-The most recognizable and celebrated feature of the Itsukushima shrine, is its 50 ft-tall vermilion otorii gate ("great gate"), built of decay-resistant camphor wood.
+The most recognizable and celebrated feature of the Itsukushima shrine, is its 50 ft vermilion otorii gate ("great gate"), built of decay-resistant camphor wood.
 The placement of an additional leg in front of and behind each main pillar identifies the torii as reflecting the style of Ryōbu Shintō (dual Shinto), a medieval school of esoteric Japanese Buddhism associated with the Shingon Sect.
 The torii appears to be floating only at high tide.
 When the tide is low, it is approachable by foot from the island.
 Gathering shellfish near the gate is popular at low tide.
 At night, powerful lights on the shore illuminate the structure.
 The current torii dates to 1875, although there has been one on that site since 1168.

 Shinto architecture has many distinct parts, most of which include the shrine's honden (main hall) and the unusually long haiden (main oratory), and its equally long heiden (offertory hall).
 The honden "is an eight-by-four bay structure with a kirizuma roof surfaced in cypress bark".
 Its walls are decorated in white stucco, and were constructed using a process requiring fifteen coats of white stucco, with vermilion woodwork.

 Extending from the sides of the haraiden of the main shrine is a noh stage which dates from 1590.
 Noh theater performances have long been used to pay homage to the gods through the ritual acting out of key events in Shinto myth.

 On September 5, 2004, the shrine was severely damaged by Typhoon Songda.
 The boardwalks and roof were partially destroyed, and the shrine was temporarily closed for repairs.
 Today anyone can visit the shrine at a cost of 300 yen.